All Cochrane Reviews (including protocols and updates) must be copy-edited before publication.

 Copy-editing must be done by either a member of Copy Edit Support or an accredited copy-editor in the Cochrane Review Group (CRG).
 This policy was introduced in May 2012.

 If CRGs would like to continue using a member of their editorial team to copy-edit Cochrane Reviews, the nominated person will be required to pass an accreditation process.
 For more information contact Elizabeth Royle, Copy Edit Support Manager.

-All Cochrane Reviews and protocols must, where possible, adhere to the Cochrane Style Manual.
+All Cochrane Reviews and protocols must follow the guidance in the Cochrane Style Manual.